Billy Strings: Personal life

 Strings began dating yoga instructor Ally Dale in 2014 after meeting at the Ore Dock Brewing Co. in Marquette, Michigan.
 Dale also worked as his tour manager during the beginnings of his career.
 They married on September 9, 2023, in a private ceremony, after nine years of dating, at the Hoxeyville Music Festival venue in Wellston, Michigan.
 Musicians Trey Anastasio, Les Claypool, and Bob Weir performed at the ceremony.
 On June 22, 2024, they announced they were expecting their first child together.
-Their son was born on September 29, 2024.
+Their son was born in September.

 On June 20, 2025, Strings announced that his mother, Debra, had died in her sleep.
 Just hours after learning of her death, Strings dedicated a show in Lexington, Kentucky to his mother.
-It was reported that Debra died of a drug overdose, just as Billy's father had.
+It was reported that Debra died of a drug overdose, just as Strings's biological father had.

+On April 18, 2026, on the second night of a sold-out two-show run in Charlottesville, Virginia, Strings suffered a fracture of a tibia while performing a backside 180 skateboarding trick backstage prior to a planned encore at the John Paul Jones Arena.
+He subsequently posted an X-ray image of the injury on Instagram.
+As a result of his injury Strings was forced to postpone the four remaining spring tour shows to the summer.